 (Reference Operating Guide, Chapter 2, July 31, 2020.)

 Answer: An organization may request the addition of a new Job Series by submitting an email request to the AcqDemo Program Office.
 The request must include the position title and job series along with a justification on why the position is considered eligible for inclusion into AcqDemo.
-Once the position is determined to meet the requirements for inclusion, the position is added to the list of positions in Appendix B and to a future amendment to the Federal Register Notice.
-For example, our office recently approved the addition of Criminal Investigators, 1811 job series to the NH Career Path.
-The next update of the Ops Guide will include this Title and Job Series.
+Once the position is determined to meet the requirements for inclusion, the position is added to the list of positions in Appendix B and to a future amendment to the Federal Register Notice (FRN).
+For example, our office recently approved the addition of Data Science, 1560 occupational series to the NH Career Path.
+This addition was made to Appendix B of the proposed updated FRN amendment and will be included in the next version release of the Operating Guide.

 (Reference Operating Guide, Chapter 3, Appendix B., July 31, 2020.)